 You cannot work full-time for any company without obtaining a post-study work visa in the UK.

 Whether you are pursuing an undergraduate or degree at UK universities, maintaining a balance between work and studies is crucial.
 Your job should not hinder your academic performance.

 All non-UK students are legally obliged to get a National Insurance number (NINo) once they start working in the UK.
 If you have found work before getting the NINo, you can apply, start working, and tell your employer you have applied for one.
 A NINo must also claim benefits or apply for a student loan.
 You can apply for a NINo or use a service by paying a small fee of £25.
 To get one, you have to call the NINo application line.

 National Insurance number application line:

 The process takes around 15 days.
 You may or may not have to go for a face-to-face interview at JobCentre Plus before getting your NINo.

 The National Minimum Wage (NMW) is the minimum amount that employers may legally pay to their employees in the UK.
-This is the same for a UK and non-UK resident in the country.
-Also it is the same for students who’re working part-time or are full-time workers.
+This is the same for UK and non-UK residents in the country.
+Also, it is the same for students who are working part-time or full-time.

 The NMW as of April 1st, 2022 is:

 - £9.50 per hour for workers 23 and over (known as the National Living Wage)